Adishar93/llm-call-logs-facts-extractor/README.md

 # Call Logs Fact Extractor

 This project is a combination of a Python Flask server and a React frontend designed to extract facts from call logs provided via text file links.
 The server implements prompt engineering using the GPT-4 model, while the frontend allows users to input questions and text file URLs for processing.
+You can find the prompt engineering logic inside the file **processing.py**

 ## High-Level Approach